PAY RANGE: 17

 1. Positions in the class must oversee and participate in the drafting and processing of contracts.

-2. Only one position will be allocated to a departmental function.
+2. With the exception of the City Controller’s Office, only one position will be allocated to a departmental function.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)